casper-network/docs/source/docs/casper/workflow/ledger-setup.md

 7. Your device will display **"Processing..."**
 8. The app installation is confirmed.

-## Use Ledger device with your Web wallet {#use-ledger-device-with-your-web-wallet}
+## Use Ledger with a Block Explorer {#use-ledger-with-a-block-explorer}

 ### Sign in {#sign-in}

-You can now use the Ledger device with Web wallet.
+You can now use the Ledger device with the [cspr.live](https://cspr.live/) block explorer.
 Follow these steps:

 1. Connect and unlock your Ledger device.
 2. Open the Casper app on your Ledger device.